Setting Up Mana

 What is Mana?

 With the release of Koha 19.05, the knowledge base, Mana, is getting introduced!
 From the Koha Documentation, it is described as, “Mana-kb is a global knowledge base for library-centric data.
-It has been designed initially to interact with Koha, the Open Source ILS, but can be used by any other software.” - link to Bug where this document can be found.
+It has been designed initially to interact with Koha, the Open Source ILS, but can be used by any other software.”

 The idea behind Mana-kb, is that the Koha community can begin sharing knowledge such as Serial Prediction Patterns and Reports!
 This means a library can set up their Koha to integrate with Mana-kb and search for Serial patterns within Mana-kb, Community Reports and also share their own patterns/reports with the community.